sneat-team/mockingo/README.md

 )

 func TestMyFunc(t *testing.T) {

-  // mock helper to store history of calls with passed arguments mockedSomeFunc = mockingo.NewMockedFunc(t, "someFunc") someFunc = func(a, b string) string {
+  // mock helper to store history of calls with passed arguments mockedSomeFunc = mockingo.NewMockedFunc(t, "someFunc")

+  // replace pointer to our dependency with a mock that uses  helper to store information about call someFunc = func(a, b string) string {
     mockedSomeFunc.Called(mockingo.NewArgument("a", a), mockingo.NewArgument("b", b))
     return a + b